quantumedbox/gd-browser/README.md

-# gd-browser Simplistic Browser Project
+# gd-browser Simplistic Browser

-Firstly something to test [gd-gumbo](https://github.com/quantumedbox/gd-gumbo) for, but there's neat potential with this.
+## Building
+Currently two GDNative modules are required that are adjacent to gd-browser: [gd-html-parser](https://github.com/quantumedbox/gd-html-parser) and [gd-url-parser](https://github.com/quantumedbox/gd-url-parser), you need to compile those and place their `bin` folder output into `project` folder, where Godot project is located.

+Prebuilt binaries are possible in the future, but it's currently not in any stable state for that.

 ## Demo
 Current gd-browser state: